What is CAML?

 <Query><Where><Contains><FieldRef Name="Title" /><Value Type="Text">Some Text</Value></Contains></Where></Query>

-In case of Rich Text field, you can use <![CDATA[]]> around the value to prevent parsing errors when passing HTML into the query.
-Or you can replace < with &lt;, > with &gt; and “ with &quot; and so on.
+around the value to prevent parsing errors when passing HTML into the query.
+Or you can replace < with <, > with > and “ with " and so on.

 Other operators are <Geq/> for greater than and <Leq/> for less than